HaoranLiao/haoranliao.github.io/_pages/about.md

 Besides physics, I am also interested in machine learning, computer science and their interplays with physics.

-In my free time, I enjoy hiking, playing the piano, and traveling and I try to take good photographs.
+In my free time, I enjoy hiking, playing the piano, traveling and I try to take good photographs.

 <br><br>